The Rosales Saga: My Brother, My Executioner

 The third novel, My Brother, My Executioner, concentrates on the life of Luis Asperri and his half-brother Victor during the 1950s, a time that was plagued with the Hukbalahap rebellion.
 Luis Asperri is the illegitimate son of Don Vicente Asperri.
 Don Asperri takes Luis Asperri as an heir due to the absence of a legitimate son by the former.
 Luis abandons his peasant roots in order to embrace the status of a landowner.
 His half-brother Victor warns Luis that if the peasantry does not receive economic justice, the Hukbalahap insurgents would annihilate the elite class.
 In the end, Luis expects his demise at the hands of the Hukbalahap rebels.
+My Brother, My Executioner is chronologically the third novel of the saga.

 The Pretenders

-The first novel, The Pretenders (novel), recalls the life of Antonio “Tony” Samson, the son of Victor, the half-brother of Luis Asperri in My Brother, My Executioner (Victor was imprisoned for life for murdering Luis Asperri).
+The first novel, The Pretenders (novel), recalls the life of Antonio “Tony” Samson.
 Antonio Samson obtains a PhD degree from Harvard University in the United States.
 By marrying a rich Filipina mestiza, Antonio Samson becomes an Ilustrado and works for his father-in-law.
 As a result, Antonio Samson is unable to marry his true love and cousin, Emy, with whom he sired an illegitimate son.
 Feeling undeserving of Emy and his son because of his denunciation of his peasant origins, Antonio Samson commits suicide.
+The Pretenders is chronologically the fourth novel of the saga.

 Mass

-In the fifth and last Rosales Novel, Mass, the timeline jumps forward into the 1970s, to narrate the life of Pepe Samson, the illegitimate son of Antonio Samson and his cousin Emy.
+In the second Rosales novel to be published, Mass, the timeline jumps forward into the 1970s, to narrate the life of Pepe Samson, the illegitimate son of Antonio Samson and his cousin Emy.
 Pepe Samson moves to Manila to attend college.
 He becomes a member of a revolutionary group called The Brotherhood.
 The novel ends with a scene with Pepe leaving Manila to adhere to the cause of the mountain guerrillas.
+Mass is chronologically the fifth novel of the saga.